Homemade Strawberry Frozen Yogurt

 Absolutely!
 Just use a dairy-free yogurt and swap maple syrup or another sweetener for the honey.

-Strawberry Frozen Yogurt
+Homemade Strawberry Frozen Yogurt

-- 1 cup yogurt (dairy or dairy-free)
+- 1 cup yogurt, dairy or dairy-free

-- 1 lb frozen strawberries
+- 1 pound frozen strawberries

-- 2 tbsp honey or maple syrup
+- 2 tablespoons honey or maple syrup

 - Add the yogurt, honey and strawberries to your Vitamix blender (in that order).